US STOCKS-Tech stock rally sends S&P and Nasdaq to record highs

 By Krystal Hu and Medha Singh

-June 28 (Reuters) - The Nasdaq and S&P 500 headed to all-time highs on Monday, fueled by tech stocks as interest rates remain low, while investors awaited data on the U.S. labor market due on Friday.
+June 28 (Reuters) - The Nasdaq and S&P 500 hit all-time highs on Monday, fueled by tech stocks as investors expect a robust earnings season while interest rates remain low.

-Big tech companies including Facebook Inc FB.O, Apple Inc AAPL.O, Amazon.com Inc AMZN.O and Nvidia Corp NVDA.O were among the biggest boosts to the S&P 500 and the Nasdaq.
+Big tech companies including Facebook Inc FB.O, Netflix Inc NFLX.O, Twitter Inc TWTR.N and Nvidia Corp NVDA.O were among the biggest boosts to the S&P 500 and the Nasdaq.

-Facebook gained over 4% as a U.S. judge granted the company's motion to dismiss a Federal Trade Commission lawsuit.
-The social media giant touched $1 trillion in market cap on Monday.
+The S&P 500 continued its recent momentum after paring some earlier losses, recording its third record high in a row, after logging its best weekly performance in 20 weeks last Friday.

 In contrast, cyclical sectors dropped sharply amid fears over a spike in COVID-19 cases across Asia.
-Financials .SPSY, energy .SPNY and airlines .SPCOMAIR fell sharply.
-Technology .SPLRCT led the biggest sectoral gains on S&P.
+Financials .SPSY and energy .SPNY posted the biggest sectoral loss on S&P 500, down by 0.81% and 3.33%, respectively.

-"It's end of the quarter and investors may want to take some profits and rotate out of energy and stick with tech, which has been the winner," said Sam Stovall, chief investment strategist at CFRA Research in New York.
+"It's end of the quarter and investors may want to take some profits and rotate out of energy and stick with tech," said Sam Stovall, chief investment strategist at CFRA Research in New York.

 Stovall expects stocks should continue their near-term climb as investors await the new earnings season, in which year-over-year earnings growth of S&P 500 companies is expected to top 60%.

-"We believe with the Fed putting a realistic goal post, investors now have much more of a risk on mentality going into the second half of the year.
-A lot of these tech names have underperformed, while fundamentals were very robust going into the June quarter," said Wedbush Securities analyst Daniel Ives.
+"We believe with the Fed putting a realistic goal post, investors now have much more of a risk-on mentality going into the second half of the year.
+A lot of these tech names have underperformed, while fundamentals were very robust going into the June quarter," said Wedbush Securities analyst Daniel Ives, who expects the Nasdaq to hit 16,000 by year-end.

+Facebook jumped over 4% as a U.S. judge granted the company's motion to dismiss a Federal Trade Commission lawsuit.
+The social media giant finished Monday with over $1 trillion in market capitalization.

+On the Nasdaq 100, the largest gainer was Nvidia Corp NVDA.OQ, which rose 5.0% after major chip makers Broadcom Inc AVGO.O, Marvell MRVL.O and Taiwan-based MediaTek 2454.TW endorsed its $40 billion deal to buy UK chip designer Arm.

 With the S&P 500 up almost 14% as the first half of 2021 draws to a close, activity in some areas of the market indicates concern over potential volatility, with some investors suggesting the market may be overdue for a significant pullback.